-The primary objective of our investment activities is to preserve principal while at the same time to maximize the income we receive from our investments without significantly increasing risk.
+Interest Rate Risk.
+The primary objective of our investment activities is to preserve principal while at the same time to maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may have market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 To minimize this risk, we maintain our portfolio of cash equivalents and investments in a variety of securities, including money market funds, government agency securities and corporate obligations, some of which are government-secured.
 We do not invest in auction rate securities or securities collateralized by home mortgages, mortgage bank debt or home equity loans.
-Because of the short-term maturities of our cash equivalents and marketable securities, we do not believe that an increase in market rates would have any significant negative impact on the realized value of our investments.
+If interest rates were to rise or fall from current levels by 100 basis points or by 125 basis points, the change in our net unrealized loss on investments would be \$0.5 million or \$0.6 million, respectively.

-Interest Rate Risk.
-We do not use derivative financial instruments in our investment portfolio.
+We do not have derivative financial instruments in our investment portfolio.
 Due to the short duration and conservative nature of our cash equivalents and marketable securities, we do not expect any material loss with respect to our investment portfolio.

 Foreign Currency Risk.
-We have certain investments outside the U.S. for the operations of Dynavax Europe and have some exposure to foreign exchange rate fluctuations.
-The cumulative translation adjustment reported in the consolidated balance sheet as of March 31, 2011 was a negative \$0.3 million primarily related to translation of Dynavax Europe assets, liabilities and operating results from Euros to U.S. dollars.
-To date, the effect of our exposure to these exchange rate fluctuations has not been material, and we do not expect it to become material in the foreseeable future.
+We have certain investments outside the United States for the operations of Dynavax Europe and have some exposure to foreign exchange rate fluctuations.
+The cumulative translation adjustment reported in the condensed consolidated balance sheet as of March 31, 2012 was \$0.6 million primarily related to translation of Dynavax Europe assets, liabilities and operating results from Euros to U.S. dollars.
+As of March 31, 2012 the effect of our exposure to these exchange rate fluctuations has not been material, and we do not expect it to become material in the foreseeable future.
 We do not hedge our foreign currency exposures and have not used derivative financial instruments for speculation or trading purposes.